ffplayout/ffplayout/docs/live_ingest.md

 ### Live Ingest

-With live ingest you have the possibility to switch from playlist, or folder mode to a live stream.
+With live ingest, you have the possibility to switch from playlist or folder mode to a live stream.

-It works in a way, that it create a ffmpeg instance in _listen_ (_server_) mode.
-For example when you stream over RTMP to it, you can set the ingest input parameters to:
+It works by creating an ffmpeg instance in _listen_ (_server_) mode.
+For example, when streaming over RTMP, you can set the ingest input parameters to:

 ```
 -f live_flv -listen 1 -i rtmp://0.0.0.0:1936/live/my-secrete-streaming-key